 The process of handmade hemp soles

-Description of the process from combing and braiding of the hemp tow, to the warping and the sewing of the soles.
+Description of the process from combing and braiding of the hemp or jute tow, to the warping and sewing of the soles.

-To make hemp soles, hemp "bast" is used, which is "combed" to remove splinters and impurities, but not as much as if it were to be spun, since in excess it would be less comfortable (and would unnecessarily make the sole expensive).
+To make hemp or jute soles, hemp or jute "tow" is used, which is "combed" to remove splinters and impurities, but not as much as if it were to be spun, since in excess it would be less comfortable (and would unnecessarily make the sole expensive).

 Once the "tow" is clean, a braid is made by hand, in a uniform manner, and in the necessary thickness for the sole.
 With this braid, doubled, measure the length corresponding to each "size" and tie itself in such a way that it continues inside the circle, filling in a decreasing spiral but reducing the smaller circles so that one part has more braid that the other one and thus the part that is in front of the foot will be wider; This is the "warping" process.